by Freddy Tran Nager, Founder of Atomic Tango + Integrated Marketing Advocate; photo by Christian Bowen on Unsplash…

 Advertising: Where It Falls Short

 - Fitting Small Budgets: Space in major media outlets — such as leading magazines, or during hit TV shows — is priced for major corporations.
-In addition to high media costs, you’ll need to spend an equivalent amount on creativity and production to make sure your ads look good enough for those outlets (unless you hire a savvy ad agency).
+In addition to high media costs, you’ll need to spend an equivalent amount on creativity and production to make sure your ads look good enough for those outlets.
 If you don’t, you’re just contributing to the clutter.

 - Gaining Trust: Do consumers automatically trust ads?
 Uh, no.